middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _iv.
 Department Chair_

-_(a)_ To recommend, after reviewing the candidate's course response forms, making a classroom visit or visits, and reviewing the written recommendations of departmental colleagues who are full professors, whether or not the candidate should be promoted on grounds of continued excellence in teaching, achievement in scholarship, and service to the institution.
+_(a)_ To recommend, after reviewing the candidate's course response forms and full dossier of materials including external letters, making a classroom visit or visits, and reviewing the written recommendations of departmental colleagues who are full professors, whether or not the candidate should be promoted on grounds of continued excellence in teaching, achievement in scholarship or artistic work, and service to the institution.

 _v.
 Program Director_

-_(a)_ When relevant, to recommend, after consultation with programmatic colleagues who are full professors, and after classroom visit(s), whether or not the candidate should be promoted on grounds of continued excellence in teaching, achievement in scholarship, and service to the institution.
+_(a)_ When relevant, to recommend, after consultation with programmatic colleagues who are full professors, reviewing the full dossier of materials pertaining to the program including external letters, and after classroom visit(s), whether or not the candidate should be promoted on grounds of continued excellence in teaching, achievement in scholarship, and service to the institution.

 _vi.
 Dean for Faculty Development and Research (DFDR)_